-- 1 After cold starting in the winter, the air distribution knob should be set straight up, the temperature knob to maximum and the fan to 3.
-This provides maximum defrosting action at the windshield and the side windshield. - 2 After a few minutes, the distribution knob can be turned one snap setting to the left.
+- On cold starting in the winter, the air distribution knob should be set straight up, the temperature knob to maximum and the fan to 3.
+This provides maximum defrosting action at the windshield and the side windows. - 2 After a few minutes, the distribution knob can be turned one snap setting to the left.
 This provides maximum heat to the interior, and the air is distributed equally onto the windows and towards the floor. - 3 The next setting provides maximum heat at the floor.
-A gentle flow of air is discharged through the defroster outlets to keep the windows clear of mist and ice. - 4 Setting 4 provides maximum heat at the floor and, if required, a simultaneous supply of cold, fresh air through the center adjustable outlets of the instrument panel. - 5 Settings 5 and 6 are intended for air - conditioning and fresh air distribution in the summer.
-Setting 5 is known as the comfort setting, whereas setting 6 is the maximum position, in which the fan starts automatically and runs at a higher speed than in fan setting 3. regardless of the position of the fan control knob.
-The temperature control knob should be set to 0 when the air conditioning settings are employed or if the fresh air supply is not to be preheated. - 7 At the 0 setting, all air dampers are closed and the fan is switched off.
+A gentle flow of air is discharged through the defroster outlets to keep the windows clear of mist and ice. - 4 Setting 4 provides maximum heat at the floor and, if required, a simultaneous supply of cold, fresh air through the center adjustable outlets of the instrument panel. - 5 Settings 5 and 6 are intended for air conditioning and fresh air distribution in the summer.
+Setting 5 is known as the second of the string of its string 6 is the second of the string of the st - the summer.
+Setting 5 is known as the comfort setting, whereas setting 6 is the maximum position, in which the fan starts automatically and runs at a higher speed than in fan setting 3, regardless of the position of the fan control knob.
+The temperature control knob should be set to 0 when the air conditioning settings are employed or if the fresh air supply is not to be pre- - 7 At the 0 setting, all air dampers are closed.